arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 Because Shantell was interested in releasing Shantell Sans as an open-source project, we reached out to see if Google Fonts might be interested in sponsoring a few extensions to make the typeface even more useful to an even wider audience.

 With support from Google Fonts, we extended the stylistic range of the typeface, creating a full set of Italic styles.
-We also added in a new, experimental axis: _Tracking,_ which adds extra spacing between letters.
+We also added in a new, experimental axis: _Spacing,_ which adds extra spacing between letters.
 This can be useful in software that doesn’t support that option by default.

 <figure>
     <img loading="lazy" src="assets/spacing.gif" alt="The Spacing axis adjusts spacing between letters" title="The Spacing axis adjusts spacing between letters">
 </figure>
-<figcaption>The animation shows the Weight and Tracking axes.
+<figcaption>The animation shows the Weight and Spacing axes.
 Both lines cycle between Light and ExtraBold weights.
-The bottom line also cycles between Tracking 0 and 500.</figcaption>
+The bottom line also cycles between Tracking 0 and 100.</figcaption>

 We also extended the fonts to include wider language support: the Latin script was expanded with Vietnamese characters and many more currency symbols, but even more notably, a whole new set of languages was given support through the addition of Cyrillics!